szhshp/Archived--md-post-header-collapse/README.md

 Here is an exam to stop at an elem id= `thisIsTheBreakId` when you click the last header.

 <pre class="brush: js">
-	var arrBreakId =  new Array("thisIsTheBreakId");
+	var arr_Id_CollapseEnds =  new Array("thisIsTheBreakId");
 </pre>

-### IgnorePrefix
+### Exclude Elem in Collapsing

-If you don't want specific elems not to collapse, add some prefix for those elems and add ignorePrefix here
+If you don't want specific elems to collapse, add some id prefix for those elems and add ignorePrefix here

 <pre class="brush: js">
-	var arrExcludeTagPrefix = new Array("IDPrefix");
+	var arr_ExcludeElemPrefix_InCollapsing = new Array("IDPrefix");
 </pre>

+### Exclude Elem for Collapsible

+Same as `Exclude Elem in Collapsing`, the header id with prefix in this array won't active collapsible and no icon added near this header.

 ### Collapsible Header Level